 Our Statement on USDA Elimination of Vital Hunger Data

-Our partnership with Cisco is needed more than ever as 1.4 million kids, seniors, veterans, and people with disabilities wait for the release of full SNAP benefits in North Carolina.
-Partners like Cisco show up for our communities and make food access possible.
+Our partnership is needed more than ever as 1.4 million kids, seniors, veterans, and people with disabilities across North Carolina experienced signficant disruption to their grocery budgets.

 Politicians in Washington voted to slash the federal safety nets that help millions of people in North Carolina afford food and medicine.
 They know their decisions will worsen our hunger crisis, and now they're attempting to hide the evidence by eliminating impact data that has been available to the public for decades.